Maximise your visibility with ORCID

 - Include your iD number and a link to your profile in your email signature, twitter or other social media bio space;

-- Include your iD when prompted in journal article submission, grant and job applications.
-See here for current ORCID member organisations;
+- Include your iD when prompted in journal article submission, grant applications and your CV;

 - Click ‘Display your iD on other sites’ in the top left corner for HTML code of your iD and a direct link to your profile.
-This could be embedded into your own web page or an Imperial Personal Web Page.
+This could be embedded into your own web page, blog or an Imperial Personal Web Page.